$100 per team.

 A coin toss will determine which team gets the ball first.
 That team will begin possession if the ball on the 40-yard line with their choice of hash.
 A whistle will begin each game.

-Games are played with an eighteen (20) minute running clock.
+Games are played with an eighteen-minute running clock.
 After the initial 18 minutes, the last 2 minutes are played as regulation football game with clock stoppages per regulation VAHS football rules.
-During the last two minutes, all completions must be advanced past the line of scrimmage, otherwise the clock will stop.
-Sacks (4 second) in the last two minutes stop the clock as well.
+(Two 20-minute half) During the last two minutes, all completions must be advanced past the line of scrimmage, otherwise the clock will stop.
+Sacks (pass not attempted within 4 seconds) in the last two minutes stop the clock as well.

 2 timeout per team, per half (30 sec)

 The official will declare when the clock is under 2 minutes.

 A whistle will end each game.

 The referees will keep the official score and time on the field for each game.

 Moving of the Ball

 a.
 Offense always starts on 40-yard line with their choice of the hash.
 After any change of possession.

 b.
 All snaps at the 40-yard line must be off the QB-TEE / or by Center snap.

 c.
 Offense has three (3) downs to gain a first down.
 First down markers will be at the 25, and 10-yard lines.

 d.
 Receiver/Ball carrier is legally down when touched below the neck with two hands.
 (Excessive force by shoving, pushing, or striking a blow will be penalized by automatic first down and 5 yards.

 e.
 Once inside the 10-yard line, the offense has 3 downs to score a touchdown.

 f.
 The QB is never eligible to run.

 i.
 The offense can choose to go for 1 point from the 3 yard line or go for 2 points from the 10-yard line.
 Offense chooses hash for ball placement.

 j.
 Fumbles that hit the ground are dead balls at the spot with the last team retaining possession.
 A muffed snap is not a fumble/dead ball.
 The 4.0 second count remains in effect on snaps.